-On August 31, 2016, the Company announced that it recently closed on a \$3 million credit line with its largest shareholder.
+In August 2016, the Company closed on a \$3 million credit line with its largest shareholder.
 The credit line, whose terms include a 12% per annum interest rate on drawn funds and a 2% per annum interest rate on undrawn funds, will extend through August 2019.
 The Company initially drew down \$750,000 under the line, of which approximately \$248,000 was used to repay a secured line of credit with a bank.
-(See Note 11)
+(See Note 8)

-At July 31, 2016, the Company had a cash balance of \$480,317.
-The Company had cash provided from operating activities of \$34,476.
+At October 31, 2016, the Company had a cash balance of approximately \$700,000.
+The Company had cash provided from operating activities of \$26,323.

 On April 22, 2016, the Company issued 4,855,487 shares of common stock to two of its warrant holders in exchange for their early exercise of warrants at a reduced exercise price of \$0.155 per share.
 The Company received gross proceeds of \$752,500 from these exercises.
 As a condition of the warrant holders exercising their warrants, Mr. Michael Mathews, the Company's Chairman of the Board and Chief Executive Officer, converted a \$300,000 note and in connection with this conversion, Mr. Mathews was issued 1,591,053 shares of common stock.
 See Note 7.
-In November of 2015, our letter of credit with Department of Education was released freeing up approximately \$1.1 million of cash.
 With the additional cash raised in the financings, the growth in revenues and improving operating margins, the Company believes that it has sufficient cash to allow the Company to implement its long-term business plan.